dragonflyoss/d7y.io/docs/advanced-guides/open-api/preheat.md

 ---
 id: preheat
 title: Preheat
-slug: /advanced-guides/preheat/
+slug: /advanced-guides/open-api/preheat/
 ---

-This document will help you experience how to use Dragonfly's three preheat methods, namely Open API preheat, console preheat and harbor preheat.
+This document will help you experience how to use Dragonfly's Open API for preheating.

-## Open API

-Use Open API to preheat.

-### Create personal access token
+## Create personal access token

 Click the `ADD PERSONAL ACCESS TOKENS` button to create personal access token.